Macy's (M)

 Macy's Same-Store Sales Growth

-In the latest quarter, Macy’s same-store sales fell by 1.2% year on year.
-This decrease was an improvement from its historical levels.
-It’s always great to see a business’s demand trends improve.
+In the latest quarter, Macy’s same-store sales rose 3.2% year on year.
+This growth was a well-appreciated turnaround from its historical levels, showing the business is regaining momentum.

 7. Gross Margin & Pricing Power

-Macy's has good unit economics for a retailer, giving it the opportunity to invest in areas such as marketing and talent to stay competitive.
-As you can see below, it averaged an impressive 40.3% gross margin over the last two years.
-Said differently, Macy's paid its suppliers $59.73 for every $100 in revenue.
+Macy’s unit economics are higher than the typical retailer, giving it the flexibility to invest in areas such as marketing and talent to reach more consumers.
+As you can see below, it averaged a decent 40.5% gross margin over the last two years.
+Said differently, Macy's paid its suppliers $59.55 for every $100 in revenue.
 Macy's Trailing 12-Month Gross Margin

-Macy's produced a 41.7% gross profit margin in Q1, in line with the same quarter last year and exceeding analysts’ estimates by 5.9%.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).
+Macy's produced a 41.9% gross profit margin in Q3, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin